tamununaaa/tamununaaa/README.md

-👩🚀 I'm an incoming ML Engineering Intern at the DRDO
+👩🚀 ML Engineering Intern at DRDO

+👯❤️ DOO at Superposition Bhopal

 📱🧠 I am intruiged by the fields of Android Development, Data Analytics, and Machine Learning